softwareconstruction240/softwareconstruction/instruction/db-sql/db-sql.md

 INSERT INTO pet (name, type) VALUES ('Puddles', 'cat');
 ```

-If you need to update an existing row then you use a `UPDATE` statement along with the names and values of the fields you want to update.
+If you need to update an existing row then you use an `UPDATE` statement along with the names and values of the fields you want to update.
 When updating a row you want to be careful to specify which rows to update with a `WHERE` clause.
-If you don't specify which rows to update then all rows will be updated.
+If you don't specify which rows to update, then all the rows will be updated.
 In the example below, only the row with an `id` equal to 1 will be updated to set the pet name to `fido`.

 ```sql
 UPDATE pet SET name = 'fido' WHERE id = 1;